pAET-TBG/Supplementary-Data-Codes/README.md

 Folder: [Tracing_atom_position](./e_Tracing_atom_position)

 Run the code `Main_1_polynomial_tracing_iteration.m` to trace the initial atomic positions from the reconstructed 3D volume.
 After the manual checking of the 3D atomic positions, run the code `Main_2_match_atom_with_projection.m` to match the traced atom with the experimental projections.
-This is the pre-processing step for atimic position refinement.
+This is the pre-processing step for atomic position refinement.

 ### f.
 Atomic Position Refinement